July 25, 2022

 PMOs have gotten a bad reputation.

-Because many of them haven’t been delivering in a high impact way.
+Because many of them haven’t been delivering in a high-impact way.
 Sorry, guys.
 I hate to break it to you.
-I really do.
-I’m a 17 year PMO veteran.
+I do.
+I’m a 17-year PMO veteran.

-There are some out there that are amazing rock stars!
-I know I’ve seen them, myself.
+There are some out there that are fantastic rock stars!
+I know I’ve seen them myself.

 And then there are the rest of them… Read More

 Project Success Buzzwords: Are These the Same?